KMiOpenBlockchain/Summer-Scholarship-2022/tokens/README.md

 - This page summarises ouput from the scholarship.
 - This work is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.

+For full context and demos, see the [main repository README](../README.md).

 TikTok Token Contract
 ---------------------